wp-plugins/jm-avail-booking/readme.txt

 Integration with the plugin ContactForm7 supports a booking form. (screenshot 7) This is achieved by adding the shortcode [booking] to the form part of the ContactForm7 settings (screenshot 8) and the shortcode [booking]  to the message body (screenshot 9) .
+The short code [booking] in the form part of contactform7 insert the -SELECT ROOM- field.
+It also stores the booking info in the database at send.
+In the message it includes the selection.

 Import/Export